K-Toure/zero_day/0x00-vagrant/README.md

-Lets dig into Vagrant today
+Lets dig in to Vagrant